PumasAI-Labs/Julia-Workshop/docs/instructors.md

 Start by going over `01-syntax.jl` as this script will cover the basics of defining and calling functions.
 First, show the standard way of creating functions with the `function` keyword, and then show how a function can be called once it has been defined.
 Use the examples to show that a function can have a single argument, multiple arguments, or no arguments at all.
-Next, go over the single line syntax to create functions, how that can be convenient for small or simple functions and how it allows creating functions in a very similar way to math.
+Next, go over the compact assignment form to create functions, how that can be convenient for small or simple functions and how it allows creating functions in a very similar way to math.
 Lastly, go over the `return` keyword, how it can be used to return multiple values and how those values can be retrieved after a function call.